braze-inc/braze-docs/_docs/_hidden/private_betas/amphtml.md

 # AMP for Email

-With [AMP for Email](https://amp.dev/about/email), you can add interactive elements to your emails elevate your communications with your customers to a whole new level.
+With [AMP for Email](https://amp.dev/about/email), you can add interactive elements to your emails and elevate your communications with your customers to a whole new level.

 ## Requirements